Best Electric Impact Wrenches For 2020 – [February Update]

 Reviewers are loving the DCF883M2 just as much as the DCF880HM2.
 Some companies will make small changes between similar models to cut costs – Dewalt doesn’t do that.
 Possibly because they love their customers (the warranty is still three years), or possibly because people would just notice and the reviews would suffer – either way, the unit is solid.

-As with the previous Dewalt model, assuming you have the $250 to spend and you need ⅜”, get the DCF880HM2.
+As with the previous Dewalt model, assuming you have the money to spend and you need ⅜”, get the DCF880HM2.
 (Even if you don’t have the funds yet, we’d recommend holding off on a new wrench until you do – this wrench really is that good.)

 Dewalt tools are always rated well across the board on third-party review sites.
 But the DCF889HM2 is somewhat of an anomaly, even for Dewalt – over 90% of reviews are 5-star.